-Janine Smith, head of growth services at Business Growth Hub, is proud of the progress that’s been made to advance gender equality in the workplace, but warns there’s still some way to go.
+Janine Smith, Head of Specialist services at Business Growth Hub, is proud of the progress that’s been made to advance gender equality in the workplace, but warns there’s still some way to go.

 However, just the briefest scratch of the surface reveals that there is still a huge amount to be done.
 This International Women’s Day (8 March) the headlines and messages still call for equal pay, equal rights and equal opportunities.
 There’s still a long way to go.